TraDuong1/openshift-origin-cartridge-doradus/README.md

 The downloadable URL is : https://raw.githubusercontent.com/TraDuong1/openshift-origin-cartridge-doradus/master/metadata/manifest.yml

-Do not forget to set Cartridge environment variables for Doradus which contain all the connection info of the Cassandra cluster/node.
+It is required to tell Doradus where the Cassandra cluster/node can be reached by set Cartridge environment variables below.

     rhc env set CASSANDRA_NODE_IP=<CASSANDRA_NODE_IP> CASSANDRA_NODE_PORT=<CASSANDRA_NODE_PORT> CASSANDRA_SUPERUSER_NAME=<CASSANDRA_SUPERUSER_NAME> CASSANDRA_SUPERUSER_PW=<CASSANDRA_SUPERUSER_PW>

-Then simply use with 'rhc' client tools to add cartridge
+Then simply use with 'rhc' client tools to deploy this cartridge by providing the URL of the cartridge manifest.
+OpenShift will then download and install the cartridge for you.

     rhc cartridge add https://raw.githubusercontent.com/TraDuong1/openshift-origin-cartridge-doradus/master/metadata/manifest.yml —app <app_name>

+Other useful cartridge management commands

+    rhc cartridge status <cartridge_name>

+    rhc cartridge start <cartridge_name>

+    rhc cartridge stop  <cartridge_name>

 ## Environment Variables